Share Page

 Periods each from 2 guided options from the following:

-Open list including vocational qualifications; GCSE triple science; GCSE music; GCSE drama; GCSE art; GCSE film studies; GCSE RE; BTEC sport; WJEC engineering; OCR health and social care; WJEC hospitality
+Open list including vocational qualifications; GCSE triple science; GCSE music; GCSE drama; GCSE art; GCSE computing; GCSE RE; BTEC sport; WJEC engineering; OCR health and social care; WJEC hospitality; OCR Business

 Information on our delivery of information and guidance on careers at KS4 can be accessed here